One of the most common reactions from new clients to my background and story is one of bemused puzzlement.

-I now work with what you would call people’s thinking or mindset if you want to use that term, but my first business was as a Physiotherapist, someone who works with the body.
+I now work with what you would call people’s thinking or mindset, but my first business was as a Physiotherapist, someone who works with the body.

 This question has been the central point of my work for the last 25 years.
 And my passion for helping my clients deal with this most human of behaviours, has taken me across the globe, working with some of the most interesting of people and businesses.

 Business people are human too, they block themselves at work as they do in any other aspect of life, but most don't feel they can be honest about this because they fear the damage to their reputation and career.